How to Weld S7 Tool Steel

 This will help relieve any stresses that may have been placed on the weld during cooling and quenching processes.

-See also How to Remove Spot Weld Tools
+See also How Much is Welding Tools

 Welding a Hardened Gear